 1) Make sure your kitchen is clean to start your freezer meals.
 You don’t want to have to clean then cook, because you’re going to be washing dishes while cooking at a rapid fire pace.
 At least I was.
 I only have a few pots and pans, a few mixing bowls, a couple of whisks, etc. I don’t have a fully outfitted kitchen big enough for an army.
 On a regular basis I feed four people – so my kitchen reflects our needs.

 3) Clean your freezer.
 I only have the freezer on my side by side refrigerator.
 I have had a couple of different deep freezers in the past, but they never got used properly, so I got rid of them.
-I thoroughly cleaned out my freezer and found that once it was all cleaned up, not only did I have enough room for all those meals, I even had a leftover shelf to fill with my favorite ice cream (which I totally did.)
+I thoroughly cleaned out my freezer and found that once it was all cleaned up, not only did I have enough room for all those freezer meals – I even had a leftover shelf to fill with my favorite ice cream (which I totally did.)

 4) Stock up on freezer bags and aluminum pans.
 Those 3/$1 pans come in all shapes and sizes.
 I bought ones that hold about 2 pounds of food, because 4 people divided by 2 pounds is 8 ounces each.
 That’s plenty for the main dish for us.
 Buy good plastic baggies (I recommend Ziploc) in both gallon and quart size.